transferwise/pipelinewise/docs/installation_guide/installation.rst

 '''''''''''''''''''''''''''

 You can install PipelineWise only with required connectors by using the `--connectors=` argument.
-For example if you need to replicate data only from MySQL and PostgreSQL into a Snowflake database you can install PipelineWise by
+For example if you need to reproduce data only from MySQL and PostgreSQL into a Snowflake database you can install PipelineWise by
 running:

 .. code-block:: bash